klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

 2. Specifying the number of CPUs (cores on LUMI) for each task.
 The easiest way to do this is by using `--cpus-per-task=<number_CPUs>` or `-c <number_CPUs>`.

 3. Specifying the number of GPUs per task.
-The easiest way here is:
+Following the Slurm manuals, the following seems the easiest way:

     1. Use `--gpus-per-task=>number_GPUs>` to bind one or more GPUs to each task.
         This is probably the most used option in this scheme.